-Ultimate Guide To Fork CMS: Installation, Themes, And Beginner Tips
+Fork CMS: Easy Installation, Themes, and Beginner Tips

 A number of popular open source projects has been released in recent years.
 Content Management Systems can offer a lot more than other open source solutions.
 These projects give average webmasters the ability to install and launch their own website with very little technical programming knowledge.

 In this post, I want to take you through Fork CMS.
-This is still a newcomer in the field of PHP/MySQL CMS applications.
-But I would argue that Fork picks up a lot of slack that WordPress has left behind.
+This is still a newcomer in PHP/MySQL CMS applications.
+But I would argue that Fork picks up much slack that WordPress has left behind.
 Of course, WordPress has also been through a series of major updates and follows a huge company of web developers.
-But if you’re looking for an alternate open source PHP solution, then Fork is definitely worth some attention.
+But if you’re looking for an alternate open-source PHP solution, then Fork is worth some attention.

 Introduction to Fork